cristianoaredes/mcp-dadosbr/README.md

 **Code of Conduct**: This project follows the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

+## 📦 Releases

+This project uses automated releases with semantic versioning and changelog generation.
+See the [Release Guide](RELEASING.md) for detailed instructions on:

+- Creating new releases
+- Version tagging process
+- Automated workflows
+- Rollback procedures

+**Quick Release**: Update [`package.json`](package.json) version, commit, create a git tag (`v*.*.*`), and push to trigger automated release workflow.

 ## 📄 License

 MIT License - see [LICENSE](LICENSE) file for details.